gburv25-collab/AI-_class_loan_approval/README.md

-# Strecth activity: Loan_approval Supervised learning model: using Logistic regression
+# Stretch activity: Loan_approval Supervised learning model: using Logistic regression

 # In this repository you will find the: